 You can’t make regular contributions to a traditional IRA in the year you reach 70½ and older.
 However, you can still contribute to a Roth IRA and make rollover contributions to a Roth or traditional IRA regardless of your age.

-If you file a joint return, you and your spouse can each make IRA contributions even if only one of you has taxable compensation.
+If you file a joint return, you may be able to contribute to an IRA even if you did not have taxable compensation as long as your spouse did.
 The amount of your combined contributions can’t be more than the taxable compensation reported on your joint return.
-It doesn’t matter which spouse earned the compensation.
+See the formula in IRS Publication 590-A.